 Setting up a special needs trust ensures that you can provide your disabled loved one with a better quality of life when you’re gone.
 The reason is that Social Security and Medicaid benefits have strict income and asset requirements for beneficiaries that might be impacted by your death if they were to inherit any assets directly.
 Instead, your assets can go into a trust that is managed for the benefit of your special needs loved one without affecting their eligibility for government benefits.

 There are two types of special needs trusts.
-As they’re both funded differently, our special needs trusts attorneys with The Hatchett Law Firm can help you determine which one is the best fit.
+As they’re both funded differently, our special needs trusts attorneys with The Hatchett Law Firm, PLLC can help you determine which one is the best fit.

 - First-party special needs trust: Funds that come directly from a personal injury lawsuit with your loved one as the victim (that might have caused your loved one’s disability), divorce settlement, retirement, or life insurance proceeds can be used to fund this trust only for supplemental expenses.

 - Third-party special needs trust: Assets are provided by a family member.
 Funds can be used for personal services, entertainment, transportation, and medical costs not covered by insurance.

 Careful planning is needed, as well as the right trust structure, so as not to disrupt government benefits.
 The Hatchett Law Firm, PLLC can aid in special needs planning to ensure your loved one has a stable and reliable income.

 How Can I Best Plan for My Special Needs Child?

 There are two parts to planning for the future – considering what you do want and what you don’t want.
 Sometimes, the latter is the most motivating when making decisions about the future seems too overwhelming.

 If you have a special needs child, there’s simply more at stake for them if you don’t plan carefully.
 You can use these suggestions to plan for your special needs child right away: